decentraland/documentation/content/contributor/runtime/modules/engine_api.md

 type CRDTState = Map<ComponentId, ComponentState>
 ```

 Timestamps aren't actually Unix-style timestamps.
-They are a type of shared incremental counter to sequence updates, with no relation to clock time.
+They are a type of incremental counter to sequence updates, with no relation to clock time.
 More on this [below](#timestamps).

 <div id="crdtStateAutoCreate"><!-- just an invisible anchor to link --></div>